maurer2/html-newsletters-and-mjml/slides/slides.md

   fluid-on-mobile
 />
 ```
+* Helper to deal with images
 * Images can be used as links
 * SrcSet is supported
-* Can be full width on mobile and fixed with on desktop
+* Can be full width on mobile and fixed width on desktop

 ---